abinashpun/e906-root-ana/README.md

+Duplicate Repository of e906-root-ana for developement purpose: Abinash Pun

 # User-Level Analysis Program for E906 Data on GPVM and Rivanna

 A compact program to analyze the real data of E906.